 The IT Service Desk is the single point of contact for College related information technology problems.
 The Service Desk provides assistance to students related to their connectivity to the campus network and campus resources.
 The Service Desk also provides support for College owned computers and telephones used by faculty and staff.
 Support is available via telephone at xHELP (630.752.4357), email at and via walk up to the IT Service Desk located on the first floor of Blanchard Hall in room 171.

 The Wheaton College Data Centers are the hub for all computing at Wheaton College.
 They house servers and networking equipment used for administrative and academic computing.
 The high-speed network connections from classrooms, faculty and staff offices, computer labs, and student residences all converge to one or both of these data centers.
-The College's 500 Mbps and 100 Mbps Internet connections are also housed in these data centers.
-Wireless 802.11b/g service is available in most locations with 802.11b/g/n service available in some buildings, including Buswell Library and Beamer Center.
+The College's one gigabit per second primary and 100 Mbps backup Internet connections are also housed in these data centers.
+Wireless 802.11b/g/n service is available in most locations including Buswell Library and Beamer Center.